UK eyes quarantine hotels for travelers to curb variants - WTMJ

 Associated Press

-LONDON (AP) — Britain appears ready to order some travelers arriving from abroad to isolate in hotels at their own expense in an attempt to stop the import of new virus variants.
+LONDON (AP) — Britain appears ready to order some travelers arriving from abroad to isolate in hotels at their own expense in an attempt by the government to stop the importation of new virus variants.

 Vaccines Minister Nadhim Zahawi said there would be an announcement Tuesday on plans for tighter border measures.
 The BBC reported that U.K. citizens and residents arriving from most of southern Africa and South America, as well as Portugal, will have to self-isolate in a hotel for 10 days at their own expense.